Parental leave: Australia

-The Australian government provides paid parental leave for both parents, but more for the mother compared to the father.
+The Australian government provides paid parental leave (PPL) for both parents, but more for the mother compared to the father.
 Michael Bittman stated that the reason they provide parental leave is unique in that they view children as "public goods" and, therefore, the state is responsible to provide and support the child.
 But like most places around the world, studies done in Australia show that the inequality still persists within the family, and that women spend more time doing unpaid work (like parenting) compared to men.

 China

 According to a study done by Nan Jia, during the Maoist era, women's full participation in the labor force played a key role in the Chinese government's efforts to advance women's position in society.
 To facilitate women's labor force participation, the Chinese government initiated a series of measures to mitigate the work–family conflict that women face during pregnancy and childbirth.
 These measures included an entitlement to 56 days of paid maternity leave.

 In the post-reform era, a series of new regulations have been introduced to protect women's employment and reproductive rights in the new market economy.
 The Labor Law adopted in 1995 ensured that women and men have equal employment rights and that employers will not lay off women employees or lower their wages for reasons of marriage, pregnancy, maternity leave, or breastfeeding.
 The Labor Contract Law enacted in 2008 introduced the provision that prohibits employers from unilaterally terminating labor contracts with women employees who are pregnant, give birth, and care for a baby postpartum.
 Thus, under the Labor Law and Labor Contract Law, women employees are entitled to job-protected maternity leave.

 The post-reform era saw further improvements in maternity benefits.
-The length of paid maternity leave was extended from fifty-six days prior to reform, to ninety days in 1988, and to 98 days in 2012.
+The length of paid maternity leave was extended from 56 days prior to reform, to 90 days in 1988, and to 98 days in 2012.
 Most recently in 2016, paid maternity leave was extended to a minimum of 128 days after the long-standing one-child policy was replaced with a policy that encourages each couple to have two children.
 This latest extension of paid leave aims to increase fertility rates and slow the population aging process.